 According to Charaka Samhita, one of the most revered Ayurvedic texts, Ayurveda needs to evolve with time.
 It has to understand changing environmental circumstances and address health care needs accordingly.

-Our founder, Mr. M. Manal, believed in the potential of herbs and of the various benefits of traditional medicine.
-However, he also believed that in order for traditional medicine to be widely accepted, it needed to be credible.
-Credibility of drugs can be achieved through scientific validation.
+Our Founder, Mr. M. Manal, believed that for traditional medicine to be widely accepted, it needed to be credible, and that the credibility of drugs could be achieved through scientific validation.

-Himalaya's first drug, Serpina®, the world's first natural anti-hypertensive, was born four years after its initial discovery.
-Four years were spent on clinical trials, scientific validation and in discovering the process of making tablets.
-Mr. Manal believed that in order to make herbal medicine mainstream, it would need to follow allopathic protocols during development and be available in a widely accepted format like tablets or syrup.
-This is the only way in which Ayurveda could become relevant.
+Himalaya's first drug, Serpina®, the world's first natural antihypertensive drug, witnessed four years in clinical trials, and scientific validation.
+Mr. Manal believed that in order to make herbal medicine mainstream, allopathic protocols would need to be followed during development and be available in a widely accepted format like tablets or syrup.
+This is the only way in which Ayurveda could become credible and relevant.